 - The use of ethylene blockers (such as EthylBloc) before shipping have been helpful to prevent petunia melt-down.

-- The use of calcium chloride has been helpful to prevent petunia meltdown.
+- The use of calcium chloride prior to shipping plants has been helpful to prevent petunia meltdown.

 Chemical control Best when used with cultural controls.
 To minimize the development of resistant fungi, alternate, or tank-mix fungicides from different groups that have different modes of action.
 Limit the use of any one group during crop production.
 Isolates resistant to multiple modes of action have been found in some greenhouse situations.